 Intuitively, defining poverty doesn't seem necessary: we know it when we see it.
-While we can probably agree that the inhabitants of Dickensian slums were in poverty, in many cases today things aren't so clear cut.
+But while we can probably agree that the inhabitants of Dickensian slums were in poverty, in many cases today things aren't so clear cut.

 It's partly because of this difficulty that there are several measures available.
 The main government figures are for absolute and relative poverty, measured before and after housing costs.